pratiushkumar/Systemdesign/Covariant.md

 0 Covariant returns are allowed (e.g., parent returns Animal; child can return Dog), but not contravariant (e.g., child cannot return Object if the parent returns Animal).

+                                       like we returning an engine engine
+                                                |
+                                                |
+                                        now we wil specify what type of engine like four wheeler engine
+                                                |
+                                                |
+                                        in next class we will specify name of that four wheeler with engine(like car,truck
+                                                |
+                                                |
+                                        in next class we will specify type whether its elctric,diesel based or petrol based and will return it